amochohan/angular-checklist-filter/README.md

-# angular-checklist-filter
+# Angular Checklist Filter Directive

-Help produce complex filters for searching
+A dropdown list of checkbox inputs, which can be very useful for filters.